jessepav/lacygoill-wiki-backup/shell/environment.md

     man.vim: command error (11) man -w mount: No manual entry for mount~ See 'man 7 undocumented' for help when manual pages are not available.~

-Indeed, for some reason,  in the environment of a `$ man`  process, the value of `$MANSECT` is split after each colon: <https://unix.stackexchange.com/q/477977/289772>
+Indeed, for some reason,  in the environment of a `man(1)`  process, the value of `$MANSECT` is split after each colon: <https://unix.stackexchange.com/q/477977/289772>

 As  a result,  the  value of  `$MANSECT`  is truncated  after  the first  manual